evanaze/evanaze.github.io/_posts/2020-12-31-on-measuring-success.md

 Without further ado, let's get started.

 ### Career
-This one is the most supported and well understood vector of success in our culture.
+This one is the most supported and well understood dimensions of success in our culture.
 It is what we traditionally think of as "success" if we lazily bring up the term in our mind.
 The way I define it here, however, is a bit more broad.

-I define the career vector as living up to your potential.
+I define the career dimension as living up to your potential.
 It is all the things you "do" amounts to what impact you are able to have on the world.
 What can you build?
 Who can you influence?
 These questions are answered and reflected by the strength of your career.